alphayama/MatraIAST/README.md

 Press and hold letter then hit space bar or arrow key to select the accent.
 For example `e` & `⎵`.
 With spacebar, repeat stroke to change letter.
 When releasing the letter key, the accent is inserted.

 The software is currently working with `a`, `d`, `e`, `h`, `i`, `l`, `m`, `n`, `o`, `r`, `s`, `t`, `u`.

+## Requirements
+This tool requires the following components to be installed to run:
+- .NET 6.0 Desktop Runtime

 ## Download
 Checkout the [Releases](https://github.com/alphayama/PowerIAST/releases) section!